Prospective ECE Students

 For information on how transfer credit will come into Purdue, students should use the Transfer Credit Database.

-Courses listed in the transfer credit database as XXXX (i.e. MA 2XXXX) indicate that there is no direct equivalent found at Purdue and the credit will come in as undistributed.
-In such cases, it is at the discretion of the ECE undergraduate office how and if the credit will be used.
+Courses listed in the transfer credit database as NXXXX (i.e. MA 2XXXX) indicate that there is no direct equivalent found at Purdue and the credit will come in as undistributed.
+In such cases, it is at the discretion of the ECE undergraduate office how and if the credit will be used (applicable to ECE degrees only).
 Students should be prepared to provide a course description for evaluation.

 - Regional Campus Transfer Students